Search Articles

 Can Your Agent Refuse to Fulfill Their Duties?

 An agent can in fact decline to fulfill their duties.
-When choosing an agent under a power of attorney, it is best to have discussed the responsibilities with of the role before appointing them so that you can do your best to avoid such a situation.
+When choosing someone to serve as your agent under a POA, discuss the responsibilities of the role with the person you have in mind.
+If you do this before appointing them, this will be your best bet for avoiding such a situation.

 Further Reading